open-forest-observatory/ofo-argo/README.md

 <br/>

-### PostGIS Database
+## PostGIS Database
-There is a JS2 VM called ofo-postgis that hosts a postgis DB in docker.
+There is a JS2 VM called `ofo-postgis` that hosts a postgis DB in docker.
 When we process drone imagery in Metashape, we want some information to be put into this postGIS database.
 This server has persistent storage, tied to a storage volume made in Jetstream.

-As of right now, the PostGIS server stores the following keys
+As of right now, the PostGIS server stores the following keys:

-id: unique identifier for each call of automate-metashape (not run)
+* id: unique identifier for each call of automate-metashape (not run)

-dataset-name: dataset running for the individual call of automate-metashape
+* dataset-name: dataset running for the individual call of automate-metashape

-workflow-id: identifier for run of ofo-argo
+* workflow-id: identifier for run of ofo-argo

-status: either queued, processing, or failed, based on current and final status of automate-metashape
+* status: either queued, processing, or failed, based on current and final status of automate-metashape

-start_time: start time of automate-metashape run
+* start_time: start time of automate-metashape run

-end_time: end time of automate-metashape run (if it was able to finish)
+* end_time: end time of automate-metashape run (if it was able to finish)

-created_at: creation time of entry in database
+* created_at: creation time of entry in database

 During an automate-metashape run, we update an entry as the run progresses.
 We do NOT add new rows to update the status.
 Moving forward, we might want to see if this is the best practice.

+### Access and Navigation of postgis DB

-1. SSH into ofo-postgis
+* SSH into ofo-postgis

-`ssh <user>@<ip>`
+`ssh exouser@<ip>`

-2. Enter the Docker container running the PostGIS server
+* Enter the Docker container running the PostGIS server

 `sudo docker exec -ti ofo-postgis bash`

-3. Launch the PostgreSQL CLI as the intended user (grab from DB credentials)
+* Launch the PostgreSQL CLI as the intended user (grab from DB credentials)

-`psql -U <user>`
+`psql -U postgres`

+* List all tables in the database

+`\dt`

+* Show the structure of a specific table (column names & data types)

+`\d automate_metashape`

-4. View table
+* View all data records for a specific table

-`SELECT * FROM automate_metashape;`
+`select * from automate_metashape;`